daattali/beautiful-jekyll/capstone/faq.md

 Within reason.
 Please contact us at `sthg_capstone@sthg.ubc.ca` if you have concerns.

-#### 4. Can I submit more than one project proposal, with the willingness to work with more than one group of students?
+#### 4. Can I submit more than one project proposal?

 Yes, but it's possible that we will give priority to one of your projects to give other candidate partners a chance at participating.
+Also:

-Also, the projects should be sufficiently different so that there is little overlap.
+- the projects should be sufficiently different so that there is little overlap.
+- you should be willing to work with a group of students for each project.

 #### 5. Will you sign a non-disclosure agreement?